 Approach

 My values in my personal and professional life include building community, authentic and vulnerable relationships, building self-awareness and self-reflection, as well as building a more compassionate world one person at a time.
 Therapy and yoga do not only benefit the individual cared for, but all those around them.
 I believe in the importance of integrating the body and the mind to help connect to this more authentic self.
 My approach to counselling, as well as yoga teaching is founded in curiosity, compassion and care.
-I am inspired by creative and embodied approaches (such as humanistic-existential, psychodynamic, psychodrama and drama therapy, as well as Somatic Experiencing and The Hakomi Method).
+Originally trained in Psychodynamic and Humanistic-Existential Therapy, I am further inspired by creative and embodied approaches (Somatic Experiencing, Sensorimotor and The Hakomi Method, as well as Psychodrama and Drama Therapy).
 By supporting the organic unfolding of your own inner wisdom, I believe it is important to develop a unique treatment plan that reflects your goals.
 A passionate yoga instructor and Somatic Experiencing Practitioner, I have seen first hand the intricate connection between the body and the mind and the power of body-focused approaches to healing.
 Here are a detailed description of the therapeutic approaches I integrate in my practice:

 Somatic Experiencing: Somatic Experiencing® is a body-oriented approach to healing trauma and other stress disorders; deals with traumatic shock, Post Traumatic Disorder disorders, the wounds of emotional, developmental and attachment trauma.
 I use this approach particularly with dissociation and numbness, helping clients to reconnect back to their bodies and the present moment, as well as discharge the accumulated traumas physiologically present in the body.